Editor’s note: This post was originally published in 2018 and has since been updated to ensure accuracy and to adhere to modern best practices.

-From there, you’ll see data on which search terms triggered impressions and clicks.
+From there, you’ll see data for which search terms triggered impressions and clicks.

-Sometimes though, Google will trigger your brand campaign for general terms.
+So, why does Google trigger your brand campaign for general terms in the first place?

-This can happen with any branded campaign.
-But it’s especially likely to happen when:
+This can happen with any branded paid search campaign, but it’s especially likely to happen when:

 Step 2: Use Negative Keywords to Clean Up Your Branded Campaign